cortexproject/cortex/docs/architecture.md

 Query frontends are **stateless**.
 However, due to how the internal queue works, it's recommended to run a few query frontend replicas to reap the benefit of fair scheduling.
 Two replicas should suffice in most cases.

+Flow of the query in the system when using query-frontend:

+1) Query is received by query frontend, which can optionally split it or serve from the cache.
+2) Query frontend stores the query into in-memory queue, where it waits for some querier to pick it up.
+3) Querier picks up the query, and executes it.
+4) Querier sends result back to query-frontend, which then forwards it to the client.

 #### Queueing

 The query frontend queuing mechanism is used to: